Maria-M-Oliveira/Other_projects/README.md

 # Other_projects
-Other projects developed during epidemiology internship
+Other projects developed during the epidemiology internship